Corporate Strategy

 (4) Seasonality

 Due to the nature of our operations, we are subject to business trends that impact middle-size and small-size displays and certain types of electronic components used in end-products such as smartphones, tablet PCs, and laptop PCs.
-The results of our operations may be affected by the timing of releases of new models and the sales of end-products that include our products and the related orders of our key customers.
-We generally experience higher demand in the three-month periods ended September 30 and December 31 due to the impact of the production of end-products targeting the holiday shopping season at the end of the year and the Chinese New Year.
-While we seek to expand sales into growth areas, especially the automotive and photonics domains, which are less subject to seasonal fluctuations, we still rely heavily on our ability to sell products which are influenced by the business trends mentioned above, and our product sales and results may vary significantly on a year-to-year or quarter-to-quarter basis.
-These factors could have an adverse effect on our financial condition, operational results and cash flows.
+Accordingly, our group’s short-term business performance is susceptible to the timing of new model releases of the aforementioned end-products, the sales volume of those products, and the related orders from our key customers for associated components.
+In addition, our business performance tends to be concentrated in the second and third quarters, during which the production of end-products intensifies in preparation for major sales seasons such as the year-end holidays including Christmas and the Chinese New Year.
+While we are working to expand sales into growth areas, primarily in the automotive and photonics sectors, which are less subject to seasonal fluctuations, products that are susceptible to trends in the electronic components industry still account for a significant portion of our group’s sales.
+As a result, demand for our products may fluctuate on a quarterly or annual basis due to the influence of trends in small- and medium-sized displays and electronic components used in end-products, as well as the business trends of the end-products themselves.
+These factors could have an adverse effect on our financial condition, operating results and cash flows.

 (5) Decreases in Prices for Our Products